khoatruong19/games-management/README.md

 ## Description
 This is a ReactJS + Vite project named Games Management.
 Essentially, this application allows users to manage their games.

-This is the link of the project: [Games Management](https://games-management.vercel.app).
+This is the link to the deployed project: [Games Management](https://games-management.vercel.app).
 Hope you guys enjoy it!

 ## Technologies